-If you are living with aphasia, you may have to relearn skills or learn new skills altogether to help improve your ability to produce and comprehend language, both written and spoken.
+If you have survived a stroke or brain injury, you may have to relearn skills, or learn new skills altogether, to help improve your ability to communicate and think.

 What Is Aphasia Following Stroke or TBI?

-Aphasia interrupts the process of communication.
-It can affect the ability to read, write, and understand language in general.
-It usually occurs suddenly after a stroke or traumatic head injury.
-(There are three forms of aphasia: Wernicke’s, Broca’s, and Global.)
+Aphasia is a term used to describe language difficulties following a stroke or TBI.
+Aphasia can affect the ability to talk, read, write, and understand language.
+This usually occurs suddenly after a stroke or brain injury.
 The severity of aphasia depends on how your stroke or brain injury has affected parts of your brain.

-Where Can I Get Treatment for Aphasia Following Stroke or TBI In Maryland?
+Where Can I Get Treatment for communication impairments In Maryland or Virginia?

-Here at Adult Speech Therapy Services, we are experts in rebuilding language after a stroke or TBI.
+Here at Adult Speech Therapy Services, we specialize in treating communication and cognitive changes following a stroke or TBI.

-Our providers are certified by the American Speech Language Hearing Association and have over 25 years of experience between them.
+Our clinicians are certified by the American Speech Language Hearing Association and have significant clinical experience treating adults with communication and cognitive impairments.

-If you’re interested in learning more about speech therapy services for aphasia following stroke or TBI, contact us today at 301-323-8486 to schedule a free consultation.
+If you’re interested in learning more about speech therapy services following stroke or TBI, contact us today at 301-323-8486 to schedule a free consultation.

 Regain communication skills to improve your health, quality of life, and relationships with speech therapy from our experts!